nolanzzz/beat_algorithms/Queue/Queue.md

 First In First Out (FIFO)

-Build Queue with Array, LinkedList, or Stack
+Build Queue with
+- Array
+- LinkedList
+- Stack

 All in constant time - O(1):
 enqueue / add